Skip to content

 • Your n8n environment

-n8n created and uses a templating language called Tournament, and extends it with custom methods and variables and data transformation functions that help with common tasks, such as retrieving data from other nodes, or accessing metadata.
+n8n created and uses a templating language called Tournament, and extends it with custom methods and variables and data transformation functions.
+These features make it easier to perform common tasks like getting data from other nodes or accessing workflow metadata.

-• Luxon, for working with data and time.
+• Luxon, for working with dates and time.

 • JMESPath, for querying JSON.